 As a seeker of truth, Samantha is passionate about helping others to embrace their Divinity.
 Always compelled to write, teach and counsel others allows her to share her personal healing with the knowing that if we want to heal our world, we must first heal ourselves.
 Creativity, patience and compassion are some of the energies that will be ignited as we walk together in love & light while affirming the best & highest good for ALL.
 Samantha is a devoted member of Unity in the Foothills, currently serving as an Advisor to the Board of Trustees after many years of sitting on the Board as Vice President, Secretary and Treasurer.
-She is active in many other areas of the Peace Center such as the Healing Ministry, the bookstore, Youth Service Ministry and the Fundraising Committee.
+She is active in many other areas of the Peace Center such as the Healing Ministry, the bookstore, and the Fundraising Committee.
 Actively pursuing Spiritual Truth and ongoing healing, Samantha is enrolled at the United Metaphysical Church Seminary in Roanoke, VA and is in the Ministerial program.
 As a Certified Reflexologist, Reiki Master/Teacher and Angelic Liason, Samantha's Healing Ministry ripples far beyond Sunday services.
 Currently residing in Winsted along with her beloved feline, Lynx, allows her to remain close to her family.
-Her passion and purpose revolve around spending time with her amazing children, Michael & Sabrina and her beloved grandbabies – Zoe, Liam & Nathan.
+Her passion and purpose revolve around spending time with her amazing children, Michael & Sabrina and her beloved grandbabies – Zoe, Liam, Nathan, & Madison.

 Rev. Toni G. Boehm